 Keeping them in the family

-This study provides invaluable information on the benefits and challenges of kinship care and what is to be done to enable it to be used effectively.
-The study tracked 113 children in England, removed from their parents’ care because of child protection concerns and placed with kin through the courts.
-The placements were then assessed in terms of: whether they lasted as long as necessary and provided good quality and safe care; the quality of the relationship between the child and carer; and how well the child was functioning.
+This study provides invaluable information on the benefits and challenges of kinship care and how to use it effectively.
+The study tracked 113 children in England, removed from their parents’ care due to child protection concerns and placed with kin through the courts.
+The kinship situations were then assessed in terms of: whether they lasted as long as necessary and provided good quality and safe care; the quality of the relationship between the child and carer; and how well the child was functioning.

-NOW AVAILABLE AS AN EBOOK!
+AVAILABLE AS AN EBOOK

 Questions about eBooks?
 Check out our FAQs